11 common email marketing mistakes (and how to avoid making them)

 GDPR is complex, as you’ll see here in the full legal text.
 For salespeople and marketers with EU audiences, the three main actions to take are:

-1. Only gather the data you need and make sure you have the legal grounds to process it
+1. Only gather customer data you need and make sure you have the legal grounds to process it

 2. Be transparent with your actions and be ready for requests from data subjects